mmzdouc/FERMO/README.md

 10. Start FERMO with the command `python app.py` and open the local IP address `127.0.0.1:8050` in any browser window.
 The dashboard should appear after a couple of seconds.
 If not, simply reload the browser window.

-11. After use, close the command line window in which FERMO runs, or terminate execution of the program by hitting ctrl+c.
+11. After use, close the command line window in which FERMO runs, or terminate execution of the program by hitting `ctrl+c`.

 #### macOS